 One thing you must be aware of is that visiting Sudan forfeits any American ESTA visa you may have.
 Is it worth it?
 I would categorically say yes – if you only had a short time to visit Sudan and you had to visit just a few archaeological sites, I would say that Meroe is hands down one of the best places we’ve ever visited and that’s in comparison to Angkor Wat of Cambodia & Jordan’s Wadi Rum.
 We now have to apply for an American visa in writing and are subjected to interviews at the US embassy in London.
 Of course, if you’re clever enough to have a second passport….

 The dunes are ever-growing and changing and the ripples in the sand were just something special for me.
 Why?
 Possibly because they were so unspoiled and there were few signs of humans there.
 Of course by the time the kids had run up and down them, they were marked but just for a short amount of time the presence of homo sapiens was nil.

-Growing in the dunes are some vegetables which look like round courgettes.
-We broke one open to have a look and it was a white, squash like vegetable with large seeds.
+Growing in the dunes are some vegetables that look like round courgettes.
+We broke one open to have a look and it was a white, squash-like vegetable with large seeds.
 I’m fairly convinced they were similar to a courgette or pumpkin.

 Moving Sand Dunes

 Are they fighting a losing battle?
 It seems that nature is always one step ahead of us and the wind whimsically blows the sand dunes around, covering a wall or the base of a pyramid which will them require shovelling out.

 It’s easy to see how they were covered and forgotten about.

 How Far Should You Expect To Walk?

 The site is spread between the north and south cemeteries with each being roughly half a kilometre in between.
 However, the northern cemetery is much bigger than the southern and spread over a linear space of roughly another half a kilometre.